Putting our guidance into practice benefits patients and carers, healthcare professionals and organisations.

 - Ensure the care they provide is based on the best evidence available.

-- Ensure they meet standards set by regulatory bodies and that they consider NICE guidance when using their clinical judgement.
+- Ensure they meet standards set by regulatory bodies and consider NICE guidance when making clinical decisions.

-- Enable all staff dealing with patient queries to have confidence in the approaches to care.
+- Empower all staff dealing with patient queries to have confidence in their approach to care.

 - Effectively target resources and efforts at the areas that offer the most significant health improvement.